bluecanarybe/SubdomainEnum/README.md

 - [Chaos](https://github.com/projectdiscovery/chaos-client) // you'll need an API key
 - [HTTPResponseChecker](https://github.com/bluecanarybe/ResponseChecker)

 The script will run all scripts independently, and merge & clean all results in one file.
-Make sure to set aliasses in your .bashrc or .zshrc file

 # Usage

 ```
 ./subdomains.sh <domain>
 ```

+Obviously you will need to fix your paths according to your installation.

 # Disclaimer